Joey Gallo Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.54 team ERA ranks 23rd among all league pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.43).

-- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).
+- Tigers pitchers combine to allow 89 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Olson (0-2) gets the starting nod for the Tigers, his third this season.
+- Olson (0-2 with a 5.59 ERA and 19 strikeouts in 19 1/3 innings pitched) gets the start for the Tigers, his fourth of the season.

-- His most recent time out came on Wednesday against the Atlanta Braves, when the righty tossed 3 1/3 innings, surrendering six earned runs while giving up five hits.
+- The right-hander last appeared on Monday against the Kansas City Royals, when he went six innings, allowing three earned runs while giving up six hits.

+- In four games this season, the 23-year-old has a 5.59 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .216 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.